 Travis Dupree comes from Eastman, a small town in central Georgia.
-He played basketball at Voorhees College in South Carolina but after graduation, found himself with no opportunities to play professionally.
+He played basketball at Voorhees College in South Carolina but after graduation found himself with no opportunities to play professionally.
 So like a lot of players in his position, he went to play abroad.
 But Dupree landed in an unlikely spot: Bolivia.

 Dupree is the first American player to join the Liga Boliviana de Basquet, which was created by the Bolivian Basketball Federation in 2014.
-He plays for the Pueblito Nets, a team started by a group of amateur players that has slowly been climbing the ranks of Bolivian basketball since 2011.
-Today, the Nets are in second division.
+He plays for the Pueblito Nets; a team started by a group of amateur players that has slowly been climbing the ranks of Bolivian basketball since 2011.
+Today, the Nets are in the second division.
 They finished the first season of the Liga Boliviana de Basquet in third place.

 Dupree was recruited by the team’s founder, Carlos Mamani aka Pueblito, who is also the coach and the manager of the team, in 2014.
 Soon after, two other Americans followed his path: Domonick Steverson from Woodland, Georgia and Tadavius Williams from Moss Point, Mississippi.
 Other teams followed Mamani’s example.
 At the moment, at least eight Americans are playing basketball professionally in the Potosí region alone.

 Cultural differences are also present on the court.
 “The referees allow a lot,” says DeQuan Massey, a player from New York.
 “I don’t know the language.
-I can’t really talk to them, so it’s hard.”
+I can’t talk to them, so it’s hard.”
 Rory Miller agrees.
-“You can be hit in the face, thrown to the floor and the referees really don’t care.
+“You can be hit in the face, thrown to the floor and the referees don’t care.
 They protect the Bolivian players.”

 Bolivian ball, it turns out, has a style distinct from U.S. basketball.
 More teamwork, more dribbling, fewer layup drills at practice.
 And, initially, lots of passing the ball to Dupree and the others and then watching them shoot.
-“At beginning it was hard,” says Dupree.
+“At the beginning it was hard,” says Dupree.
 “They used to pass the ball to the Americans and wait for us to score.
-Now it’s a bit different, but still they love to see us dunk.
+Now it’s a bit different, but still, they love to see us dunk.
 No Bolivians dunk.”

-These skills are in part why, in Potosí, the American players have achieved a certain celebrity status.
+These skills are in part why, in Potosí, the American players have achieved certain celebrity status.
 As African-Americans they stand out—there are Afro-Bolivians, but they are a vanishingly small part of the country’s population.
 And as basketball players, these men are also much taller than the rest of the population.
 Though many of them see their time here as brief, some, like Dupree, are in it for the long haul.
 The 26-year-old is hoping for a long career, right here, in the Bolivian league.